yourskc/phpmailer/README.md

 https://github.com/PHPMailer/PHPMailer

-if fact, you don't need to clone the full source code from the repo, we just need one example named qmail.php
+if fact, you don't need to clone the full source code from the repo, we just need one example named gmail.php

 	cd ~
 	mkdir gmail_test